HR Committee Events Theme for 2022: The Evolution of HR

-During this year we will look at how HR is evolving – to the point where the term HR itself is starting to be challenged, with more companies utilizing human-centric terms like “People & Culture” or “Employee Experience.”
+In 2022, the HR committee investigated how HR is evolving – to the point where the term HR itself is starting to be challenged, with more companies utilizing human-centric terms like “People & Culture” or “Employee Experience.”
 With more and more hybrid working models, employers must consider how to monitor and promote their employee’s mental health and well-being, and with the competition for talent globally being so fierce, employers must offer more flexible and holistic working conditions in order to attract the right people.
 On top of it all, Leaders must learn to lead new kind of workforce.
 This year we will investigate these changes in the HR organization, and what companies are doing to make room for employees while maintaining company culture, employee engagement & ultimately drive performance with an aligned business and people strategy.

-The Evolution of HR: Employee Mental Health & Well Being (March 31, 2022 – Click here to register)
+The Evolution of HR: Employee Mental Health & Well Being

 The first event in the series, titled “The Evolution of HR: Employee Mental Health & Well Being,” will examine how employers today must safeguard their employees on a more holistic level – finding ways to remotely monitor health and safety, spotting signs of psychological stress or other danger signals.
 Employees who feel that their company cares about their health and well-being are more likely to feel engaged and included at work, less likely to suffer from burnout, and more likely to recommend the company as a great place to work- all of which lead to better business results.
 During the event we will hear from executives at leading multinationals on how they are monitoring and promoting employee well being within their own organizations.

 The Evolution of HR: Building a Strong Hybrid Company Culture